migraine-sudo/pwnlib/README-en.md

 ## Update progress

 **v0.0.3(2021.2.22)**
--Develop yaml custom configuration exploit based on yaml-cpp (30% progress)
+- Develop yaml custom configuration exploit based on yaml-cpp (30% progress)

 **v0.0.2(2021.2.18)**
--Added Mstring.h library to provide some own String methods -Add Traverse_string to increase the judgment accuracy of the automatic module
+- Added Mstring.h library to provide some own String methods
+- Add Traverse_string to increase the judgment accuracy of the automatic module

 **v0.0.1(2021.2.17)**
--Project creation, edit README
+- Project creation, edit README
--Create demo section
+- Create demo section

 ## Need to improve

--The software structure is more complicated, especially the coupling between PWN and Parse_Mod modules is very high (the reason is that I wanted to improve the scalability through Parse_Mod at the beginning, but the result increased the complexity of the PWN module).
+- The software structure is more complicated, especially the coupling between PWN and Parse_Mod modules is very high (the reason is that I wanted to improve the scalability through Parse_Mod at the beginning, but the result increased the complexity of the PWN module).
--Currently there is no support for yaml file customization of exploit scripts.
-(Added, added) -FUZZ mode has not been developed yet, it is expected to automatically generate poc -The use of Unicorn to run ELF of other architectures is not yet supported -The source code directory needs to be adjusted (many core codes are still written in the header file)
+- Currently there is no support for yaml file customization of exploit scripts.
+(Added, added)
+- FUZZ mode has not been developed yet, it is expected to automatically generate poc
+- The use of Unicorn to run ELF of other architectures is not yet supported
+- The source code directory needs to be adjusted (many core codes are still written in the header file)